verazb/verazb.github.io/index.md

 ### About

-I am a Ph.D. candidate in Applied Economics at the [University of Basel](https://wwz.unibas.ch/en/), Switzerland.
+Welcome!
+I am a Ph.D. candidate in Economics at the [University of Basel](https://wwz.unibas.ch/en/), Switzerland.

 My research interests lie in health economics, labour economics, social insurance design and applied econometrics.

-My current focus is on health and unemployment insurance, as well as income taxation systems.
-One common goal is to understand the sources of dynamics and heterogeneity in individual decision-making, and their implications for system design.
+My current research aims to understand how individuals respond to the economic incentives created by health insurance, unemployment insurance, and income taxation systems.

+I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.
+With this, my goal is to formulate relevant policy recommendations for the optimal design of these systems.

+Recently, I have studied, e.g.
+- the strategic timing of healthcare consumption in health insurance
+- the design of unemployment insurance with heterogeneous responses to coverage generosity
+- and the heterogeneity in labour supply responses of low-income workers.

-Previously, I worked as a Research Fellow in health economics at Unisanté.
+Before my doctoral studies, I worked as a research fellow in health economics at [Unisanté](https://www.unisante.ch/fr).

 I will be visiting the [Center for Labor Economics](http://cle.berkeley.edu/) at the University of California, Berkeley, from January to March 2022.